SkooveLearn PianoDownload on the App Store

 C D E♭ F G A♭ B♭ C

-Aeolian mode is the natural minor scale, the most familiar and widely used of all the minor modes.
+The aeolian mode is the natural minor scale, the most familiar and widely used of all the minor modes.
 Its melancholic, expressive sound fits across genres.
-A great example of this mode in action is Bethoven’s Moonlight Sonata.
-Have a go at playing it today on the Skoove app.

 Phrygian mode